 Homemaker and home care aide agencies

 These agencies help patients by preparing meals and helping them bathe, dress, and keep house.
-They may also sit with patients who cannot be left alone for medical or safety reasons.
+They may also sit with patients who can’t be left alone for medical or safety reasons.
 This is sometimes called “companion service.”
 Some states require that these agencies be licensed and meet certain standards of care.

 Pharmaceutical and infusion therapy companies

 These companies deliver medicines, equipment, and nursing services for people who need intravenous (IV) fluids, nutrition, or treatments at home.
-They also give special feedings through tubes that are placed in the stomach or intestine (tube feedings).
+They also give special feedings through tubes that are put in the stomach or intestine (tube feedings).
 Nurses teach patients and family members to give these medicines, fluids, or feedings at home.
 They often stop in to be sure everything is working well, and you can call them any time there are problems.
 Some pharmaceutical and infusion therapy companies are certified by Medicare.

 Durable medical equipment and supply dealers

 These companies provide products ranging from breathing machines (respirators), oxygen tanks, wheelchairs, and walkers, to catheter and wound-care supplies.
 They deliver these products, install or set them up, and teach patients and caregivers how to use them.
 Most of these companies do not give physical care to patients, but a few offer pharmacy and infusion services.
 They may provide a nurse to give medicine and tube feedings to patients and teach the patient and family the proper way to give these on their own.
 Some offer respiratory therapy services to help patients use breathing equipment.
 Those that bill Medicare must meet federal minimum standards.
 Some states require that these companies be licensed.